kelvinnmuia/alx-backend-user-data/0x03-user_authentication_service/README.md

 # 0x03.
-User authentication service
+User authentication servicessssssss
 ## The Domains/Concepts covered in this project: `Back-end` `Authentification`

 This project introduced me to building a user authentication service, a crucial component for securing backend applications and managing user access.
 I learned how to implement authentication mechanisms such as session and token-based authentication, handle user registration and login, and enforce security best practices.